From Mass Incarceration and Rape; The Savaging of Black America

 “The children in juvenile detention facilities talk about being physically and sexually abused.
 They tell us that children as young as 12 are placed in isolation, with one youngster noting that ‘the guards call you names.
 If they don’t physically abuse you, they mentally abuse you.
 One guard was calling me names and I didn’t even know what they meant.’
 Another said, ‘two guards in intake told me to strip naked and then they watched me.’
 Another talked about being 14 years old when he was placed in the hole where it was freezing and dirty.’

-“We hear from women in prisons testifying about being forced to engage in sexual acts or as one woman put it, ‘this was not part of my sentence to engage in oral sex.’
+“We hear from women in prisons testifying about being forced to engage in sexual acts or as one woman put it, ‘this was not part of my sentence’.
 Another woman wrote that ‘the guards sprayed me with pepper spray because I wouldn’t take my clothes off in front of five male guards.’
 The women report racism, being beaten and “being gynecologically examined every time I’m searched.’

 Prison teaches “assertiveness”